Our butter chicken recipe is an easy-to-make traditional Indian dish (murgh makhani) loaded with a zesty buttery flavor.

 - Cook for 2 minutes, stirring to turn the chicken so all of the sides get seared.

-*At this point in the recipe, we’re not trying to cook the chicken completely; we’re just searing the outside. - Add the garam masala, chili powder, table salt, and black pepper to the pan.
+*At this point in the recipe, we’re not trying to cook the chicken thoroughly; we’re just searing the outside. - Add the garam masala, chili powder, table salt, and black pepper to the pan.

 - Stir to combine.